bookug/PaperNotes/src/README.md

 search papers based on multiple tags or notes

-python is chosed to implement this function
+python2 is chosed to implement this function